Acupuncture stimulates the bodies innate programming of healing and regulation.

 By offsetting the stress responses, the body has an opportunity to reset and regain balance, resulting in a greater capacity to function optimally.

 Receiving acupuncture will increase certain biochemicals and hormones and lowers others, as needed.
 It helps reduce local and systemic inflammation.
-It facilitates the flow of lymph and oxygen-rich blood and physically removes obstructions in the muscles, within and between organ systems, and the fascia.Schedule 1st time appointments Here Schedule follow up appointments here
+It facilitates the flow of lymph and oxygen-rich blood and physically removes obstructions in the muscles, within and between organ systems, and the fascia.Schedule office visits Here Schedule in HOME VISITS here

 FAQ ‘s for Acupuncture and TCM